About the contest

 NCSC's Civics Education Essay Contest gives 3rd-12th grade students the opportunity to understand and explain the importance and the role of the United States government.

-The contest question is based on the American Bar Association's annual Law Day theme, which in 2023 is "Cornerstones of Democracy: Civics, Civility, and Collaboration."
+The contest questions are based on the 2023 American Bar Association's Law Day theme, "Cornerstones of Democracy: Civics, Civility, and Collaboration."